weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 In the prior exercise, you configured Adatum’s Exchange environment for a hybrid deployment.
 In this exercise, you will test your new hybrid deployment.
 This will require that you:
-‎

--   Test the hybrid configuration by sending emails between on-premises and cloud users
+-   Test the hybrid configuration by sending emails between on-premises and cloud users in Task 1

--   Migrate a user mailbox from Exchange on-premises to Exchange Online to test your connectors
+-   Migrate a user mailbox from Exchange on-premises to Exchange Online to test your connectors in Task 2

--   Test the newly migrated mailbox
+-   Test the newly migrated mailbox in Task 3

-**IMPORTANT:** Migrating an on-premises mailbox to Microsoft 365 can take up to an hour to complete.
-Once you have started the migration at the end of Task 2, proceed to the final assessment lab.
-You cannot test the newly migrated mailbox in Task 3 until the migration is complete; therefore, once you have finished the final assessment, then return to this lab and perform Task 3 to test the newly migrated mailbox.
+**IMPORTANT:** Migrating an on-premises mailbox to Microsoft 365 in Task 2 can take up to an hour to complete.
+Instead of waiting around for an hour before you can do Task 3, proceed to the Final Assessment lab once you start the migration at the end of Task 2.
+By the time you finish the Final Assessment lab, the migration process in Task 2 should hopefully be complete, at which time you can return to this lab and perform Task 3 to test the newly migrated mailbox.

 ## Task 1: Test the Hybrid topology